 Qualifications and professional experience

-I originally studied Social Work and graduated from Nottingham University with a BA(Hons) in 2003, following a couple of years working for the National Probation Service helping to rehabilitate people with substance misuse issues I realised that to really support people in making positive changes they needed therapeutic guidance that enabled them to address underlying reasons.
+I originally studied Social Work and graduated from Nottingham University with a BA(Hons) in 2003.
+Following a couple of years working for the National Probation Service helping to rehabilitate people with substance misuse issues I realised that to really support people in making positive changes I needed to be able provide therapeutic interventions that enabled them to address underlying issues.
 This led me to study at postgraduate level at the University of Birmingham with the Sherwood Psychotherapy Training Institute and I graduated in 2010 with a MA in Integrative Psychotherapy.

 Areas of Specialism

-I take a very adaptive approach, I am led by your and your needs.
-Having a background as I do means that I have experience of working with a varied client base with complex needs.
+I take a very adaptive approach, I am led by you and your needs.
+Having a background as I do means that I have experience of working alongside a varied client base with complex needs.

 As a member of the British Association of Counselling and Psychotherapy I have an ongoing commitment to cultivate personal qualities such as empathy, sincerity and respect as a matter of ethical responsibility as well as ensuring I am technically competent.